nworiekingslee/The-Build-Bootcamp-1.0/Frontend Development/Week 1.md

 ## How to Submit

-Send a screenshot of your webpage to phedr with "**GRAPHICS DESIGN WEEK1 EXERCISE SUBMISSION-`<Your Full Name>`**" as the email title.
+Send a screenshot of your webpage to phredrique007@gmail.com and cc obizzkingsley@gmail.com with "**GRAPHICS DESIGN WEEK1 EXERCISE SUBMISSION-`<Your Full Name>`**" as the email title.
 This exercise has to be submitted before the next physical meet up.
 Good luck.

 ## Module Completion ✅